OValery16/swap-face/README.md

 ## Moral implication

 The goal of this project is education purpose.
-With AI area, it become easy for anyone to fake video, pictures and news.
+With AI area, it becomes easy for anyone to fake video, pictures, and news.
 As someone smart said one day: "With great power comes great responsibility".

+## Additional discutions

+Autoencoder is great tool for producing images which respect the probability distribution of the original ones.
+However, I believe that Generative Adversarial Networks (such as cycle-gan) remains a great way to train autoencoder, and surpass the generation capability of standard autoencoder.